jlpython65/FocusCatch-Pokemon-Focusmate-Tracker/README.md

 # Pokemon_GUI_Game
 ![demogif](https://github.com/jlpython65/Pokemon_GUI_Game1/blob/main/ReadMe/demo.gif)
-A GUI game where you're rewarded for attending Focusmate sessions.
-When done so, you can catch Pokemon and upload them to a gallery.
+A Pokemon GUI game made with tkinter that rewards you for attending Focusmate sessions.
+Pokemon are captured and uploaded in a Notion database.

 ## Built With
 Tkinter